 We are all familiar with: “This chat is end-to-end encrypted”, likely through WhatsApp.
 It means that nobody other than the sender and receiver can access the conversation, ensuring your chat is secure.

 Several chatbot designers have started using end-to-end encryption to increase security, and it is among the most effective methods of doing so.

 The stipulation that “it is specifically required that companies take measures to de-identify and encrypt personal data” comes under the obligations of the GDPR.
 Therefore, end-to-end encryption is necessary to comply with GDPR requirements.

-Authentication is a set of security processes used by chatbots.
 These processes ensure that the person using the device is legitimate and not fraudulent.